 The difference between an ETF and a Mutual Fund is how the shares are trades.
 You can only purchase who shares of an ETF, and you can only purchase them on the open stock exchange.
 With mutual funds, you can purchase partial shares, and you can buy them anytime — even if the stock market is not open!

 In order to buy ETFs, you’ll need to have a brokerage account.
 A brokerage account is an account that lets you access the stock market.

 These accounts typically require a minimum of $1,000 to open, but some financial institutions may charge as much as $5,000.
 Questrade is one of the most affordable online brokers, requiring only $1,000 to open account and zero-commissions to purchase ETFs!

 How to buy and sell ETFs

 Choosing the appropriate ETFs for your investment portfolio needs a little bit of legwork in the beginning to do your research on what’s available and choose your asset allocation.
 Typically it’s best to start with 1 or 2 broad market ETFs and contribute steadily to those in order to grow your wealth.
-Once you’ve amassed a small nest egg (a few thousand dollars), you can branch out into more specific niche ETFs to meet your investment goals.
+Once you’ve amassed a small nest egg, you can branch out into more specific niche ETFs to meet your investment goals.